Halcyon (Ellie Goulding album): Singles

 "Figure 8" was released as the album's second single on 13 December 2012, peaking at number 33 on the UK Singles Chart.
-The song was more commercially successful in New Zealand and Finland, where it reached numbers seven and eight, respectively.

-"Explosions" was released on iTunes in Ireland on 3 August 2012 and in the UK on 1 October 2012, but was removed shortly thereafter on both occasions.
-In late January 2013, it was announced that the song would be released as the album's third single.
-"Explosions" reached number 13 on the UK chart and number 100 on the US Billboard Hot 100.
+Although failing to enter the Billboard Hot 100, the song was more commercially successful in New Zealand and Finland, where it reached numbers seven and eight, respectively.
+"Explosions" was released on iTunes in Ireland on 3 August and in the UK on 1 October.
+In late January 2013, the song was confirmed to be the album's third single.
+It reached number 13 on the UK Singles Chart and number 100 on the Billboard Hot 100.